dynamic-vml/dvml/docs/index.md

 -------

-The *Dynamic View Model Lists* library provides a templating engine to render dynamic item lists in ASP.NET.
+The *Dynamic View Model Lists* library (DVML) provides a templating engine to render dynamic item lists in ASP.NET.
 A dynamic list is a list inside an HTML form where the user can add new items to a list after the page has been rendered.
 In ASP.NET, the default model binder makes certain assumptions to determine the name of the fields in the